-Folding Meter Strategy
+Folding Rule Strategy

 The author of this pattern argues that for each trend phase listed above, you should draw its own trend lines.
 By drawing three lines, you'll create a pattern whose breakout will guide your trading.
 To begin, take any currency pair and draw a trend line along the two extremes.